Answers to the 2019 Investor IQ Test. by Natalie Pace.

 1. What is the most important question you should ask your Certified Financial Advisor before hiring him/her?

 "How much of my portfolio should I keep safe?"
 This question will help you to determine whether you are dealing with a trusted professional who is looking after your best interest, or a salesman who is looking to make a quick buck.
-The answer to this question in the 10th year of a bull market is, "A percentage equal to your age for sure.
-But this deep in the bull run, we might consider overweighting even more safe."
+The answer to this question as we enter the 11th year of a bull market is, "A percentage equal to your age for sure.
+But this late in the business cycle, we might consider overweighting even more safe."

 Get 12 questions and answers to help you interview your Certified Financial Planner candidates in Put Your Money Where Your Heart Is (aka You Vs. Wall Street in paperback), in the chapter "Brokers are Salesmen, Not Surgeons."